Paralegal Schools in Tennessee

 - 3 schools offer a bachelor’s degree program for paralegals/legal assistants.

-- There are 10 ABA approved paralegal degree programs in Tennessee.
+- There are 8 not-for-profit ABA-approved paralegal degree programs in Tennessee.

 - Highest graduation rate: Chattanooga College Medical Dental and Technical Careers 71%.1